williamgilpin/cphy/labs/documentation_and_formatting.md

     with Brownian forcing

     Args:
-        x0 (float): The location of the potential minimum
+        x0 (float): The location of the potential minimum.
+Defaults to 0.

     Attributes:
         x0 (float): The location of the potential minimum traj (list): The trajectory of the particle

+    Methods:
+        step: Simulate a single step of the process
+        run: Simulate the process for a given number of steps

+    Examples:
+        >>> ou = OrnsteinUhlenbeck()
+        >>> ou.run(10)
+        >>> ou.traj
+        [0.0, 0.1, 0.2, 0.30000000000000004, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0]

+    Notes:
+        This implementation uses a Gaussian random number generator to simulate the discrete-time effects of Brownian forcing.

     """
     def __init__(self, x0=0):
         self.x0 = x0